PurpleAmaranth/can-you-code-quiz/README.md

 * Add a feature for multiple correct answers in a question.
 * Add other quiz languages like Python and C++.
+* Add sounds and overall more stimulating environment

 ## Instructions